PatzEdi/InfinityWorlds/README.md

 		height="23">
 </p>

 DISCLAIMER: As of now, you need an OpenAI key in order to run InfinityWorlds.
 I have been trying to think of a way to provide one API key for everyone.
 If you have any ideas of how I could do such a thing, feel free to create an issue.
-For now, you can get you API key at: https://openai.com/api/
+For now, you can get your API key at: https://openai.com/api/

 Thank you OpenAI for providing the API to your GPT models :)